 Different Causes For Teen Depression

 However, this does not mean that only teenagers who face such challenges will be diagnosed with depression.
 Depression can be inherited.
 At the same time, someone with no family history of depression can also suffer from it.
-The point is that any number of factors can cause this illness: family history, life events, social environments, and even medical conditions.
+The point is that many factors can cause this illness: family history, life events, social environments, and even medical conditions.
 It is simply not possible to pinpoint exactly why a particular teenager is suffering from depression.

 For many teens, the cause of depression can be living in a stressful home environment or residing in a neighborhood prone to violence.
-Other possible triggers include learning disabilities — which can make academic life extremely difficult — hormonal changes and being a victim of sexual violence.
+Other possible triggers include learning disabilities — which can make academic life extremely difficult — hormonal changes, and being a victim of sexual violence.

 Drugs and substance abuse can both be the cause and the result of depression.
 While none of these issues are guaranteed to lead to depression, they should also never be ignored.
 It is imperative to recognize these symptoms to provide teen depression help they deserve in time.